jpmieville/iseries/README.md

 [![Python Version](https://img.shields.io/badge/python-3.7%2B-blue.svg)](https://python.org)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A modern, type-annotated Python library that simplifies ODBC connections to iSeries (AS/400) IBM servers.
-Built on top of pyODBC, this library provides a clean, Pythonic interface for interacting with iSeries systems.
+This modern, type-annotated Python library streamlines ODBC connectivity to IBM iSeries (AS/400) servers.
+Built on top of pyODBC, it offers a clean, Pythonic interface for seamless interaction with iSeries systems.

+On Windows, this library eliminates the need to manually configure user or system DSNs in the ODBC Administrator, allowing direct connections with simple Python code.

 ## Features